Istanbul Basaksehir: Turkey's new football champions with strong Erdogan links | DW | 03.08.2020

 When the champions of the Turkish Super Lig are crowned each year, the people of Istanbul certainly know about it.

 Car horns blare across the city and partying supporters fill the streets with the yellow and blue of Fenerbahce, the red and gold of Galatasaray or the black and white of Besiktas.
-After all, Istanbul's 'Big Three' have won every Turkish championship since 1984.
+After all, other than Bursaspor in 2010, Istanbul's 'Big Three' have won every Turkish championship since 1984.

 This year, however, the sprawling metropolis that straddles the Bosphorus on the border between Europe and Asia is a lot quieter – and not just due to Covid-19.